Visa-free destinations for Caribbean passport holders

 For instance, while Caribbean citizens require visas for the USA, they benefit from a broader range of visa types and generally face lower rejection rates.

-Caribbean passport holders are eligible to apply for a US 10-year multiple-entry visitor visa for business and tourism purposes, a privilege not commonly extended to all nationalities.
+Caribbean passport holders can apply for a US 10-year multiple-entry visitor visa for business and tourism purposes, a privilege not commonly extended to all nationalities.
 For comparison, citizens of Vietnam, for example, are typically limited to a 1-year visitor visa.

-Caribbean nationals tend to experience higher US visa approval rates compared to many other countries.
+Caribbean nationals tend to experience higher US visa approval rates than many other countries.
 The rejection rates for Caribbean passport holders are relatively low, ranging from 14% to 25%.
 In contrast, applicants from countries like Georgia, Ukraine, and Moldova face rejection rates exceeding 40%.

-An investor is a primary applicant.
+An investor is the primary applicant.
 Investors who apply for citizenship in any Caribbean country must be:

 • over 18;

-• with enough funds to fulfil the investment pledge and cover the associated fees;
+• in possession of sufficient funds to fulfil the investment pledge and cover the associated fees;

 • in good health.

 Family members can be added to the Caribbean citizenship program by the investor.
-Different Caribbean programs have different requirements for the family members, but all five countries permit adding:
+Different Caribbean programs have varying requirements for family members, but all five countries permit adding:

 • a spouse;